alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-12-01-decision-trees.markdown

 - Gradient boosting: a way of building subsequent trees by weighting down the points for which the tree classified correctly and weighting up the misclassified points.
 In the end result, trees which performed poorly in classification will have a lower voting weight than trees that performed well.

-- Post pruning: the opposite of splitting, cutting the nodes that don't bring enough information, to avoid overfitting.
+- Pruning: the opposite of splitting, removing the nodes that don't bring enough information, to avoid overfitting.

 ### Building the tree